What’s a Clipper, anyway?

 Sail and Prevail!

-SPSCC has embraced the Clipper mascot throughout the years with fun characters like "Captain Clipper" and clever phrases like athletics' call to "Clip 'em" and win games.
+SPSCC has embraced the Clipper mascot throughout the years with fun characters like "Captain Clipper".

 Today, we welcome you to Sail and Prevail on your voyage to a brighter future at SPSCC.
 Just like a clipper ship.